frysztak/orpington-news/README.md

 - `APP_URL`
 - `DB_HOST`
 - `DB_PASS`
 - `COOKIE_SECRET` - at least 32 characters long random string.
-You can use `openssl rand -base64 32` to generate it
+If not set will use a fallback value.
+You can use `openssl rand -base64 32` to generate it.

 For `DB_PASS` and `COOKIE_SECRET`, `_FILE` suffix is also supported.
 For example, `DB_PASS_FILE=./secrets/db_pass` will read database password from file `secrets/db_pass`.
 All variables are described in [Wiki page](https://github.com/frysztak/orpington-news/wiki/Env-variables).